linsenpr/learnGit/readme.txt

 test3 modified in branch-dev
 test123 and dev321
-add a new branch called 'dev2'. dev2 for testing the merge
+add a new branch called 'dev2'. dev2 for testing the merge.